Heritage, Risk, and Resilience: Managing Change in the Anthropocene

 Overview

-It is a focused module that will highlight perspectives from the margins, through case studies from the so-called Global South and Indigenous communities, as well as migrant, refugee and diaspora communities.
-Students will have the opportunity to delve into different genres of learning and writing including policy and planning, and fictional essay-style writing to encourage creative and collaborative ways of thinking about heritage in an increasingly uncertain world.
+Drawing together academic debates and case studies from professional practice, we will focus on how best to manage heritage in the face of disasters, climate change, and protracted violence.
+We will highlight perspectives from the margins, through case studies from the so-called Global South and Indigenous communities, as well as migrant, refugee and diaspora communities.
+This module will give you the opportunity to delve into different genres of learning and writing from professional reports to creative fiction to encourage different ways of thinking about heritage in an increasingly uncertain world.

 Entrance requirements